werfyg/astar-docs/docs/wasm/stack/nodes-clients.md

 ## Mainnet Node: Astar

 At the moment, Wasm smart contracts are not available on Astar.
-They should go live during 2022 Q3.
+They should go live during Q2 of 2023.

 ## Network Infographic
 ![1](img/1.png)